tomduda/josie-duda/readme.txt

 2. Header text color
 3. Link color (changes link colors throughout the site including site title.
 Also sets color of .border-custom class.)
 4. Optional Header image of 1280px x 300px
-5. Sidebar position: joshua can be configured to display the sidebar on the right (default) or on the left.
+5. Sidebar position: josie can be configured to display the sidebar on the right (default) or on the left.
 6. Archive display: Archive pages show excerpts by default.
 This can be changed to display full content.

 === Widgetized Areas ===